 The ReShape Duo Balloon works by being placed into the stomach of a patient using an endoscope, which is a non-surgical instrument that is guided down patients esophagus with a tiny camera guiding it into the stomach.

 From there, it is inflated with saline that helps make the patient feel full after a modest calorie intake.
-There are no incisions or stitches needed with this outpatient surgical procedure.
+There are no incisions or stitches needed for this outpatient surgical procedure.
 The procedure total takes about 20 minutes.

 It’s important to note that this study is ongoing and the device’s manufacturer, ReShape Medical, will not and cannot release data.
 However, President and CEO Rick Thompson said that patients who had the balloon installed achieved a significantly greater percentage of weight loss than those in the sham group.

-This type of balloon is designed in such a way to reduce migration risk that can happen when a balloon deflates and moves to the intestines, which causes a blockage.
+This type of non-surgical gastric balloon procedure is designed in such a way to reduce migration risk that can happen when a balloon deflates and moves to the intestines, which causes a blockage.
 If this happens, the dye will be visible in the urine, which eliminates the risk of not knowing when a potential risk has occurred.

-Many doctors including Dr. Stanley Rogers, chief of minimally invasive surgery and director of the bariatric surgery center at UCSF believe that the stomach balloons will play a role in patients needed to lose weight before surgeries such as gastric bypass.
+Many doctors including Dr. Stanley Rogers, chief of minimally invasive procedure and director of the bariatric surgery center at UCSF believe that the stomach balloons will play a role in patients needed to lose weight before surgeries such as gastric bypass.
 It also provides a safer weight loss route for those with many co-morbidities who are not candidates for the surgery.

 The surgery may also be an excellent option for those who need to lose weight before joint replacement surgeries such as the knee or the hip.
 Their weight loss will help to reduce their risk of complication following surgery.